• $100M Book Club

 Source

-⛳️ The author's journey: from failed entrepreneur to habit master
+⛳️ The author's journey: from confused MBA to habit master

-Let's explore Nir's habit-forming tricks that'll turn casual users into devoted fans so you can build something you're actually proud of.
+Let's crack Nir's habit-forming strategies that'll turn one-time users into devoted fans, so you can build sustainable income without endless ads.

-1. Find your habit sweet spot (🎯 Habit Zone)
+1. 🎯 Find your product's sweet spot (habit zone)

 🧸 Example

-• Habit Zone means the sweet spot where your product becomes as automatic as brushing teeth
+• Habit Zone means your product becomes an automatic behavior users can't live without

 🧸 Example